naganowl/chaplin-mocha-grunt/README.md

 ## Features

+- Utilizes RequireJS with almond to deliver modules in dev and single optimized file in production.
 - Font file specification for different font-weights of a given style.
 - Test mocks with Sinon and Chai, with jQuery assertions.
 - Templating with Handlebars with `view-helpers.coffee` to add helpers.